Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 * The ownership and permission checks cover the configuration files the server itself reports reading, plus the runtime directories it resolves.
 They do not walk the whole installation tree, which would be both slow and unbounded.
 * The benchmark treats the core dump, lock, process ID and scoreboard file checks as ones an auditor confirms rather than as fully automatable.
 This check does the legwork and reports what it found; the judgement stays with the operator.
 * A scoreboard file that is not configured at all is compliant, and reported as such.
+* The four request limits are reported whether or not the configuration sets them, because httpd enforces a value either way.
+An absent `LimitRequestLine`, `LimitRequestFields` or `LimitRequestFieldSize` leaves a compiled-in value the benchmark accepts, so those pass.
+An absent `LimitRequestBody` caps the request body at 1 GiB, which the benchmark does not accept, so a stock installation fails that one until the directive is written out.
+Such a value carries `(default)` in the result column.
+* `LimitRequestBody` may also be set per virtual host, directory or location.
+Every value the configuration files carry is reported and judged, so a single permissive block is visible even when the server level is restrictive.
+Which block a value belongs to is not resolved; the recommendation names the value, and the operator knows where it lives.
+* `LimitRequestBody` caps every upload the server accepts, and an upload rejected by it never reaches the application.
+A host that has to accept larger uploads raises the directive for the vhost or location in question and excludes this check with `--ignore=^Request body limit$`, rather than lifting the limit everywhere.

 ### Data Collection

 Three invocations of the Apache control binary per run, all of which only read: `-M` for the loaded modules, `-S` for the resolved runtime settings (server root, document root, process ID file, mutex mechanisms and directories, user and group with their numeric ids), and `-t -D DUMP_INCLUDES` for the list of configuration files.
 The paths that come out of these are then inspected with `stat`. `UID_MIN` is read from `/etc/login.defs`, and the running worker processes are enumerated via `psutil`.
-The core dump directory and the scoreboard file are the only two values the runtime dump does not resolve; they are read from the configuration files the server itself named.
+The core dump directory, the scoreboard file and the four request limits are the values the runtime dump does not resolve; they are read from the configuration files the server itself named.
 Nothing is stored between runs.

 The binary is probed automatically: `httpd` first, which covers the Red Hat and SUSE families, then `apachectl`, which is the entry point on Debian and Ubuntu because `apache2` refuses to parse its own configuration without the variables from `/etc/apache2/envvars`.
 Use `--command` to point at a binary in a non-standard location.